How do we discern the difference between warning, an alert and success? UX.

-It’s easy to focus on static elements when being presented web designs or moodboards.
+It’s easy to focus on static elements when being presented with web designs or mood boards.
 Maybe some of this is attributed to the default nature of these assets.
 And in some ways, animation can help portray and balance this additional load.

-Animation is sometimes a completely underrated aspect; it can add a whole new level and layer of communication that isn’t possible with a static design.
+Animation is sometimes a completely underrated aspect; it can add a whole new level of communication that isn’t possible with a static design.

 NYC pedestrian crossings: signs and symbols

-All over NYC were different types of pedestrian crossing signs.
-Some were more fancy than others.
+All over NYC, we saw different types of pedestrian crossing signs.
+Some were fancier than others.
 Most of the variations I saw fell into one of four versions:

 Before we continue any further, ask yourself; which version do you think would be most helpful?
 Why?

 Some cities have “walk” and “don’t walk” text signs, which wouldn’t have been very accessible in New York due to the variety of cultures and languages in the city.